tylerfrydenlund/tylerfrydenlund/law-enforcement-guide/README.md

 # Law Enforcement Guide

 An app for Law Enforcement to help them with their day to day tasks.
-Provides helpful guides, note taking, and acess to statutes related Law Enforcement's job.
+With over 7,000 downloads, it provides helpful guides, note taking, and acess to statutes related Law Enforcement's job.

-The app has over 7,000 downloads on the Apple App Store and Google Play Store.
+It is available on the [Apple App Store](https://apps.apple.com/us/app/law-enforcement-guide/id1376579488?platform=iphone) and on the [Google Play Store](https://play.google.com/store/apps/datasafety?id=com.fandysoft.lawenforcementguide_georgia)

 ## Responsibilities and Duties